 For Immediate Release: March 15, 2023

-Rabies Advisory – Rabid Raccoon in Clayton Borough
+Rabies Advisory – Rabid Cat in Pitman Borough

-(Clayton Borough, NJ) – Residents in the vicinity of Madison Ave, Clayton Borough should be aware that a raccoon tested positive March 15, 2023.
+(Pitman Borough, NJ) – Residents in the vicinity of 622A Lincoln Ave, Pitman Borough should be aware that a cat tested positive March 15, 2023.
 There was one human exposed.

 The Gloucester County Health Department would like to remind you to be aware of this incident and take appropriate safety measures for all children and pets.
 Rabies is a deadly disease caused by a virus in the saliva of infected animals.
 If left untreated can cause death.
 Post exposure treatment is needed immediately.